Potty Train a Puppy: 10 Proven Steps for Stress-Free Success

 • Sudden restlessness

-If you notice these signs, take your puppy outside right away.
+When you see these symptoms, be sure to take your puppy outside immediately.

 The golden rule of potty training is consistency.
 Stick to the same: